IBM/mysql-openshift/README.md

 `oc expose service customerui --insecure-skip-tls-verify=false`

 ## Test it
+Check that all pods are ready using

+`oc get pods`
 Get the route, then open it in your browser:

 `oc get routes`
 Copy the route named *customerui* and paste it in your browser to make sure the application is running.